-This ‘About’ page was written in November 2013; a one-year-in update can be found here, a two-year-in update here, a three-year update here, and the fourth here.
+This ‘About’ page was first written in November 2013; a one-year-in update can be found here, a two-year-in update here, a three-year update here, the fourth here, and the fifth here.
+But a Closedown, temporary I hope, was announced here.
 There is reasonably up-to-date information on my research here.

 What Literature Knows About Your Brain was started by me, .
 I teach English at the University of Cambridge and I’m a Fellow of Murray Edwards College.
 I specialise in sixteenth- and seventeenth-century literature.
 Shakespeare is the focus of a lot of my teaching and, recently, most of my research.